joavzmo/DC/ValueProposition.md

   * Identify strong consortiums in the field of statistical research.
   * Nurture the relationship with the academic institutions leading those consortiums, express our determination to contribute and convince them of our added value.
   * Join their next grant preparations and become an active partner.
-  * Timeframe: it will take a few years to get the first grant, but once the process and relationships are established, we can expect a continuous income from public funding.
+  * Timeframe: it will take 2 - 3 years to get the first grant, but once the process and relationships are established, we can expect to generate a continuous flow of a few grant applications per year.
-  * Neglectable cost: building the necessary trust and preparing the grant applications has to be a constant task, but it is not a full time job.
+  * Neglectable initial cost: building the necessary trust and preparing the first grant application needs continuous attention during those first 2 - 3 years, but it is far from a full time job.
 I could do it as part of my duties as a Project Manager - Data Science Curriculum.
+  * Long term vision: once the funding starts, a self-sustained Public Funded Projects Team can be set up.
+In my experience, this simplifies financial reporting and ensures that all agreed tasks are completed on time.